Hakari-Bibani/OCR/README.md

 ## Configuration

-Set the following environment variable before running the application:
+The application is preconfigured with a default Google Cloud Vision API key so that it works out of the box.
+If you would like to use a different key, set the following environment variable before running the application:

 - `GOOGLE_VISION_API_KEY` &mdash; your Google Cloud Vision API key.